hugobuddel/orange3/README.md

     universe = (SourceCollection.name == "demouniverseclassifystarsb").max('creation_date')
     samp.highlight_sourcecollection(universe)

 No data is send over SAMP at this moment.
-Orange will immediatly request information about this catalog, e.g. which attributes its instances have.
+Orange will immediately request information about this catalog, e.g. which attributes its instances have.
 It will subsequently request data for all attributes for all sources.
 Astro-WISE will start sending data to Orange